Download

 Provider Controls

 • Become familiar with what is prescribed and dispensed.
 Know high-risk medications and use necessary precautions.
-Use generic names when possible.
+Use generic drug names when possible.

 • When the patient/family is self-administering medication, conduct a detailed demonstration of administration and ask for a return demonstration.
-Provide education on potential side effects of any new medications as well as side effect reminders of current medications.
+Provide education on potential side effects of any new medications and reminders of side-effects of current medications.
 Educate the patient/family on preparing a daily pillbox and the importance of medication adherence.
-Help them create a log of when the medication was taken as well as the associated outcome.
+Help them create a log of when the

 • Create an environment of safety.
 Ensure there are no interruptions while administering/preparing medication and avoid distractions.